Airport Link Line (Shanghai Suburban Railway): Description

+The first section of the line opened on 27 December 2024 with seven stations in operation.
+Initially, passengers can only transfer without paying fares again at Zhongchun Road, from which they can travel on Line 9 and subsequently connect to other Shanghai Metro lines using the same ticket.

 Operation

-A rail transit style operation is adopted, with the platform design, train schedule, and other aspects being similar to metro lines.
-Citizens can use public transportation cards to enter and exit the station.
-Pudong International Airport and Resort station and the termini have a reserved length for 16-car CRH6F trains while other stations will accommodate 8-car CRH6F trains.
+A rail transit style service is in operation, with the platform design, train schedule, and other aspects being similar to metro lines.
+Customers can use public transportation cards to enter and exit the station.
+The interval between trains is about 15 minutes initially.
+First and last trains from Pudong and Hongqiao airports depart at 6 a.m. and 10 p.m. and arrive at their destination 39 minutes later.
+Pudong International Airport, the Resort station and the termini have platforms with lengths reserved for 16-car national railway trains while other stations can accommodate 8-car suburban railway Type C trains.